DescartesResearch/Creo/docs/getting_started.md

 creo generate
 ```

-If you want to use a configuration that is not stored at the default location (`config/generate.yml`), you can use:
+_Alternately_: If you want to use a configuration that is not stored at the default location (`config/generate.yml`), you can use:

 ```bash
 creo generate --config <path-to-the-config>